Many of my customers in Westchester County ask me how to prevent scratching in hardwood flooring, so I thought I would provide some tips.

 First, let me caveat this by saying that ALL hardwood scratches.
 It’s just a matter of time.
 Anyone that tells you the hardwood won’t scratch isn’t telling the truth.

 Here are some tips to MINIMIZE the scratches and prolong the life of your hardwood.
 After all, an ounce of prevention is worth a pound of cure.
 By far, the #1 culprit of scratches is dirt/grit, so do whatever you can to minimize this.

 1. Take off your shoes!
 It is amazing how large an impact this can have on your floor.
 I just went to a repeat customer’s home…a rental.
 We installed the hardwood over 2 yrs ago and it looks like the job was done yesterday.
 That is the impact that removing your shoes has…even with renters!
 To make life simpler, add a plastic or rubber bin by the door to make it convenient for you and your guests.
 Maybe even add a bench near the door.

 3. Add felt pads to the furniture, and get extras.
-The felt pads can make a big difference and they are especially important for chairs that move the most.
+The Felt Pads can make a big difference and they are especially important for chairs that move the most.
 Most people do not move the heavier items such as couches that often.
-I advise my customers to buy extra felt pads as they tend to fall off often especially on chair that are moved frequently.
+I advise my customers to buy extra felt pads as they tend to fall off often especially on chairs that are moved frequently.
 You can buy the felt pads on Amazon through this link: Felt pads.

 7. Consider area rugs for areas where chairs are moved often.
 These can be especially handy for dining rooms or other areas where chairs are frequently moved.
 Area rugs will also reduce the noise.
 Also, you can use a plastic mat under rolling chairs (check out this one on Amazon: Clear office chair mat for Hardwood floors.)

 I get a lot of questions about pets and hardwood.
 Generally, most cats do not cause issues with their claws (although sometimes kitty litter can scratch up the floor so be careful to clean that up).
 There seems to be more issues with dogs claws and for sure trimming nails will usually help.
 I’ve also read somewhere that there are some sort of doggie nail covers, but most pet lovers would prefer to leave the pets alone.
 You can read more here on types of hardwood flooring that are best for pets.